umran/kurehun/README.md

 $ nano config.js
 ```

-and change the file (which follows a basic json structure) to suit your setup
+Then change the file (which follows a basic json structure) to suit your setup

 ```js
 module.exports = {